Who's Cheatin' Who

 "Who's Cheatin' Who" is a country music song written by Jerry Hayes and initially recorded by Charly McClain.
 It was the title track of her 1980 album for Epic Records, released in November 1980 as a single with "Love Scenes" on the B-side, and in early 1981, was her first Number One hit on the Billboard country charts.
-17 years later, Alan Jackson had chart success with the song as well, with his cover version reaching number two on the same chart.
+17 years later, Alan Jackson had chart success with the song as well, with his version reaching number two on the same chart.

 Charts

 Alan Jackson version

-In 1997, Alan Jackson covered the song on his album Everything I Love, releasing it as a single that year.
+In 1997, Alan Jackson included the song on his album Everything I Love, releasing it as a single that year.
 Jackson's cover features several solos after the last chorus.
 Jackson also switches the song's pronouns to put it in a male's perspective.
 His version includes a series of extended electric guitar and piano solos before the final chorus.

 Music video

 The music video was directed by Brad Fuller and premiered in mid-1997 on CMT.
 It was filmed on location in Concord, North Carolina.
 Many of NASCAR's Ford drivers had a part in the video, like Rusty Wallace (who played the ending guitar solo), John Andretti, Jeremy Mayfield, Kenny Irwin Jr. (whose #98 Raybestos Ford F-150 NASCAR SuperTruck is driven at one point by Jackson in a "race", before Alan drives off the track and returns in the Bigfoot monster truck), Dale Jarrett, Mark Martin, Bill Elliott and Ernie Irvan.